andrewbatesubc/110-scheduler-server/README.md

 # To set up on a new Heroku instance:
 -Clone this repository on your local machine

--Follow the instructions here up to and including the 'Deploy the app' step, but *skip* the Prepare the app step. https://devcenter.heroku.com/articles/getting-started-with-java#introduction
+-Follow these instructions up to and including the 'Deploy the app' step, but *skip* the Prepare the app step. https://devcenter.heroku.com/articles/getting-started-with-java#introduction

 -Once finished, run this command in the Heroku CLI to create a Postgres database to store our schedules